Measles

 - People who cannot readily document measles immunity should be vaccinated or excluded from the affected setting (school, hospital, child care).
 In an outbreak setting, only doses of vaccine with written documentation of the date of receipt should be accepted as valid.

-- During an outbreak, public health might also recommend people with one dose of MMR get a second dose as post-exposure prophylaxis.
+- Public health might also recommend people with one dose of MMR get a second dose as post-exposure prophylaxis.

-- Verbal reports of vaccination without written documentation should not be accepted during an outbreak.
-People who have been exempted from measles vaccination for medical, religious, or other reasons should be excluded from affected institutions until 21 days after the onset of rash in the last measles case.
+- Verbal reports of vaccination without written documentation should not be accepted.
+People who have been exempted from measles vaccination for medical or nonmedical reasons should be excluded from affected institutions until 21 days after last exposure to a measles case and as long cases continue to occur in the facility.

 - Under special circumstances, such as during outbreaks in schools attended by large numbers of people who are not vaccinated, restricting social events such as school dances, athletic events, and conferences might be warranted.